 What Does Medicare Cover?

-Different options of Medicare coverage allow for those who are eligible to choose a way of accessing Medicare coverage that best fits their individual health needs.
+Different options of Medicare coverage allow for those who are eligible for a Medicare Part D Plan to choose a way of accessing Medicare coverage that best fits their individual health needs.

 Three main factors contribute to Medicare coverage.
 These include: